micintron/Fraud_Detection_Reaserch/Web Crawler Research/DocSummarizer/README.txt

 NOTE : if you are on mac you will have to run the command pythonw doc_summarizer.py - for wxpython to work.
 You can also just use the run_doc_summarizer.py script if you wish

-NOTE: the html parser is still under development it has errors currently -

-3 Html Parser using tkinter Beautiful Soup sums and nltk this tool is designed to park through html and find readable text it can parse it is still a work in progress and dose not always work.
-NOTE : test pages are in the test pages folder to work with if you get an error you may have to force quit the tkiniter UI.
+3 Html Parser using tkinter Beautiful Soup sums and nltk this tool is designed to sort through an html page and find the different html sections and parse them out.

 How to use:
 first make sure you have all libraries installed in your condo environment or a virtual one you have set up

-Than simply run it in your python IDE or the console.
-Once the ui opens up navigate to a saved html page to parse its text
+Next simply run the html_parsing_tests with the command in terminal or using an IDE NOTE : if you are on mac you will have to run the command pythonw doc_summarizer.py - for tkiniter to work.
+You can also just use the run_html_parsing_tests.py script if you wish

+4 Html Text Finder
+This code uses html2text and beautiful soup to pull all readable text from a page

+How to use:
+first make sure you have all libraries installed in your condo environment or a virtual one you have set up

+Next simply run the html_text_finder with the command in terminal

+python html_text_finder

+Or from your python IDE of choice such as Spyder

+From there follow the prompts to classify your own text or some of the example files or a target page